francisrstokes/francisrstokes/README.md

 ### Hi there 👋 I'm Francis Stokes

 - 📽 I'm creating JavaScript computer science videos as [Low Level JavaScript](https://www.youtube.com/c/lowleveljavascript) on YouTube
-- 🇬🇧 I'm a British dev living in the Netherlands 🇳🇱
+- 🇳🇱 I'm a firmware engineer living in the Netherlands
 - 🤖 I love working at the hardware/software interface
 - 🎨 I like generative art and programatic animation
 - 🦜 [You can find me on twitter](https://twitter.com/fstokesman)